epiverse-trace/tutorials-middle/learners/reference.md

 ## L

 [Latent period]{#latent}
 : The time between becoming infected and the onset of infectiousness.
 [More information on the latent period](https://en.wikipedia.org/wiki/Latent_period_(epidemiology)).
-This can be different to the [incubation period](#incubation). ([Xiang et al, 2021](https://www.sciencedirect.com/science/article/pii/S2468042721000038))
+This can be different to the [incubation period](#incubation) as shown in Figure 4 from ([Xiang et al, 2021](https://www.sciencedirect.com/science/article/pii/S2468042721000038))

 ## M
 [Model parameters (ODEs)]{#parsode}